-Our capstone local community service learning initiative, Beyond U pairs responsible and passionate students with a local organization to experience a multi-component experience, exposing them to non-profit work and local social justice causes.
+Our capstone local community service learning program, Beyond U pairs responsible and passionate students with a local organization to engage in a multi-component service-learning experience, exposing them to non-profit work and local social justice issues.

-After their placement, a BUPP then completes a guided experience that will aid them in reflecting on and processing the placement.
-Through a variety of reflection tools and a culminating project, students will articulate not only key social justice issues they encountered, but also who experiences these issues, what work is being done to meet these issues, and what work still needs to be done.
+At the same time, students are equipped with reflection tools and coached to seek a deeper understanding of themselves and their community through the experience of service.
+Through workshops, dialouge, and a culminating project, students will articulate not only key social justice issues they encountered, but also who experiences these issues, what work is being done to meet these issues, and what work still needs to be done.
 They will develop a critical framework for articulating the connections and complexities of justice issues that they witnessed and the strengths and growth areas of the initiatives and systems that are built to meet them.

 - Form meaningful interpersonal relationships within a community organization, including with the staff and population served.